SetMatchGames/smg-proof-of-concept/README.md

 # Client

 Execute gamerules, respecting formats and through the course of gameplay create results that can be understood by modes.
-Brings everything needed to play a game together
+Brings everything needed to play a game together.

-In this project we are proving the concept with a simplified implementation
+In this project, we are proving the concept with a simplified implementation.

 ```
 Game:       Ro-sham-bo
 Components: Rock, Paper, Scissors
-Formats:    Standard(Rock, Paper, Siczors)
+Formats:    Standard (Rock, Paper, Scissors)
 Modes:      Leaderboard
 ```